illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp1.md

 - Get faster over time, either directly based on time, or based on the player score
 - Increase at a rate that is noticeable but does not ramp up the difficulty too fast

 ### 8. Add one creative modification that is unique to your game.
-Some ideas are:
+Some ideas:
 - Health bar decreases along a gradient of colors
 - Add screen shake on collision with barriers and enemies
 - Color of the walls change depending on player health